 Part of the site was later used as an aircraft aerodrome and in 1915 Vickers opened an aircraft factory nearby, producing fighter planes, including Barnes Wallis's famous Wellington Bomber.

-Many of the original buildings have been restored and visitors can still see part of the old banked concrete racetrack and the 1-in-4 Test Hill (pictured above).
+Many of the original buildings have been restored and visitors can still see part of the old banked concrete racetrack and the 1-in-4 Test Hill.
 Hundreds of historic planes, cars and vehicles from the era are displayed in the museum's sheds and hangers, including a British Airways Concord.

 Opening times: Mon to Sun & BHs 10am 5pm (4pm winter) Admission Charge